COMPLETED PROJECT SNAPSHOT

 Funds raised through this project will be used to purchase the land, ensure its protection, and restore areas of the rainforest that have previously been cleared or disturbed.

-This caravan on Lot 68 will be removed.
+This caravan on Lot 68 has been removed

 Vegetation and landscape connectivity